 "While there are no specific rival technologies (at least on a wireless based level) I can think of, 5G has actually been in development for a number of years, so 6G and other new technologies are probably being quietly worked on.
 5G, as a mobile service, I think we can expect it to start showing up on phones in 2019 and be adopted readily on newer phones as people phase out their old services through 2020 to 2022.

-, says: "5G is great, except for a number of problems.
+Roger Smith from RNI Consulting, says: ""5G is great, except for a number of problems.
 Firstly, the wave length of the carrier signal is smaller, meaning that towers have to be closer together.
 Depending on the density of the surrounding buildings, to get decent coverage, we will need towers 500 MR apart.

 "Secondly, coming from a security perspective, to handle the size of the wavelength, they have split the underlying level (physical) into 5 separate levels.
 Because of this, the security surrounding each one is going to be hard to secure.

 "Finally, there will be no noticeable speed difference for humans.
-Yes, it will increase the speed of connection for IOT devices, but we will not see a vast improvement in the speed from a usage perspective."
-Additionally, as Deanne Hislop, a Building Biologist at
+Yes, it will increase the speed of connection for IOT devices, but we will not see a vast improvement in the speed from a usage perspective.""
+Additionally, as Deanne Hislop, a Building Biologist at Building Biologies, people should also educate themselves on the potential biological effects and hazards from using 5G.

 While 5G is still some time away for consumers, one of the most obvious applications of this technology will be to replace your home broadband service.
 There have already been trials in the US and this demonstrates that you won’t need cables laid to enjoy fast Internet speeds.
 This technology may not be seen as a direct replacement but purely a better option for people that can access sufficient signal.
 It will also be a great option for people that move around a lot, as this means they will be able to take their contract with them and not be restricted by locality.